-The Motunui consent allows for a water take of up to 1,400 m/hr.
-Typically the water take is much lower, in the region of 1,000 m/hr.
+The Motunui consent allows for a water take of up to 1,400 m3/hr.
+This limit was exceeded once during the monitoring period however, the average hourly water take was recorded at 786 m3/hr which is almost half of the hourly take limit.
 In part, this is due to the water reduction initiatives instigated by Methanex.
-At certain stages of the monitoring year, only one of the two production units were operating, so reducing water demand considerably over those periods.
+Also only one of the two production units were operating, which reduced water demand considerably over this period.

-Methanex personnel have been in ongoing discussion with the Council on attaining compliance with their consent conditions in regard to water take pipeline integrity and flow meter positioning and verification issues.
-During the 2017-2018 Methanex installed and verified flowmeters at the point of take for both sites.
+Methanex personnel have been in ongoing discussion with the Council on demonstrating compliance attainment with their consent conditions in regard to water take pipeline integrity and flow meter positioning and verification issues.
+During 2017-2018 Methanex installed and verified flowmeters at the point of take for both sites.
 They are presently compliant with the Resource Management (Measurement and Reporting of Water Takes) Regulations 2010.
-Verification will be required again by 2022-2023.
+Flowmeters are required to be verified every 5 years.
+Consent 0820-2 was verified on 23 March 2022.